Post-Quantum Cryptography

 Security Considerations

-- Key storage - Private keys are stored in browser localStorage (encrypted in production)
+- Key storage - Private keys are stored in

 - Side channels - Library implementations are designed to be constant-time